statamic/v2-docs/content/collections/docs/updating.md

 ## Manual updates {#manual-updates}

-If you need to update your install by hand, download the latest version from [statamic.com](http://statamic.com) and replace your `statamic/` folder with the newest one, and then run `php please clear:cache` to – you guessed it – clear your cache.

-If you have any addons installed, you should run `php please addons:refresh` to make sure they know there has been an update.
-If you don't have command line access, you can go to `Configure » Addons` and click "Refresh".
+Manually updating is just as simple:

+- Download the latest version from [statamic.com](http://statamic.com).
+- Replace your `statamic/` folder with the newest one.
+- Run `php please clear:cache`.
+- Run `php please update:housekeeping` to perform any additional tasks that the updater would have taken care of automatically.
+- Run `php please addons:refresh` if you have any addons installed.

 ---